How to Install and Configure GitLab on Ubuntu 18.04

 GitLab is a web-based open-source Git repository manager written in Ruby including wiki, issue management, code review, monitoring, and continuous integration and deployment.
 It enables developers to create, review, and deploy their projects.

 There are three different editions of GitLab available, Community Edition (CE), Enterprise Edition (EE), and a GitLab-hosted version.

 There are several ways to install GitLab depending on the required use case.
-This guide covers the steps necessary for installing and configuring GitLab (CE) on a Ubuntu 18.04 system using the Omnibus packages.
+This tutorial covers the steps necessary for installing and configuring GitLab (CE) on an Ubuntu 18.04 system using the Omnibus packages.

-This tutorial assumes that you have a fresh Ubuntu 18.04 Installation.
-According to the GitLab requirements page it is recommend to use a server with:
+This tutorial assumes that you have a fresh Ubuntu 18.04 installation.
+According to the GitLab requirements page , it is recommended to use a server with:

 - (optional) Domain or subdomain pointing to the server IP address.